hangrybear666/10-devops-bootcamp__kubernetes/README.md

       && cat /mosquitto/secret/secret.file"
     ```

-3. Start a Managed k8s cluster on Linode and run a replicated StatefulSet application with multiple nodes and attached volumes using Helm Charts
+3. Start a Managed k8s cluster on Linode and run a replicated StatefulSet application with multiple nodes and attached persistent storage volumes using Helm Charts

     a.
 Create an Account on the Linode Cloud and then Create a Kubernetes Cluster https://cloud.linode.com/kubernetes/clusters named `test-cluster` in your Region without High Availability (HA) Control Plane to save costs.
 Adding 3 Nodes with 2GB each on a shared CPU is sufficient.